PewDiePie Calls Out the 'Old-School Media' For Spiteful Dishonesty

 It is no news that a show business entertainer known mostly for being famous has suddenly become famous for not being famous any more.
 Should have taken more care of the brand.
 The noisy Mr Trump is probably going a bit too far defending his own brand, Pewdiepie on the other hand seems to be an inconsequential and incompetent amateur.

-Death To All Jews (Score:3, Insightful)
+Death To All Jews (Score:4, Insightful)

 I can't think of many places where you wouldn't get fired for that sign.